 ASL zone is a space where our language is used only in visual-spatial modality in some places such as schools for the Deaf, ASL classrooms and ASL instructors' offices, Gallaudet University campus, and Deaf gatherings where using voice is considered disrespectful.
 It's a norm in Deaf culture.

 Image created by Jolanta Lapiak at handspeak.com.

 Hearing people who do know sign language are expected to use the signed language with other signers, whether hearing or Deaf.
 If a hearing person doesn't know any signed language, helping the hearing person by using vocal communication is understandable in some contexts.

 A street zone sign can be seen at many Deaf schools, classrooms, offices, Deaf clubs, and such.

 Some schools for the Deaf have a street sign notice on a wall to remind.

 Photo by the KSD, June 2013.

-This street sign at the Kentucky School for the Deaf is really nice to push the unwritten rule into a formal notice.
+This street sign at the Kentucky School for the Deaf is really nice to push the unwritten rule into a solid notice.